Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/README.md

 - Fixtures is used in order to load data very quickly into a django database so we don't have to do it all manually in the admin.
 - Simple back to top button.
 - Bootstrap Toast Notifications.
+- Defensive programming to prevent the admin from accidently deleting a product.

 ## Featured Installed Apps